hannahckc/RoutePlannerChallenge/README.md

 ```
 http://{ecs_public_ip}:8080/apidocs
 ```
-You can retrieve the piblic IP of the task from the AWS console (ECS -> Clusters -> Task) or from the outputs of the Github actions.
+You can retrieve the public IP of the task from the AWS console (ECS -> Clusters -> Task) or from the outputs of the Github actions.

 <h3> Testing </h3>